Fawn Lily Botanica | Perimenopause and Menopause natural skincare

 Instead of harsh scrubs or strong chemical peels, try:

-• Gentle exfoliation with a natural sea sponge or soft washcloth
+• Gentle exfoliation with a natural sea sponge or cleansing grains

 • Nourishing masks with ingredients like oats, honey, or gentle clays